danyx23/elm-uuid/README.md

 in pure functional languages, this can be a bit confusing.
 The gist of it is that:

-1. you need a good random seed and this has to come from outside our wonderfully predictable Elm code (meaning you have to create an incoming port and feed in some initial randomness)
+1. you need a good random seed and this has to come from outside our wonderfully predictable Elm code (meaning you have to either use programWithFlags and pass in initial random seeds or alternatively use the Core.Random generate Cmd introduced with Elm 0.17 to get random values)

 2. every call to generate a new Uuid will give you a tuple of a Uuid and a new seed.
 It is very important that whenever you generate a new Uuid you store this seed you get back into your model and use this one for the next Uuid generation.
 If you reuse a seed, you will create the same Uuid twice!

 Check out the example to see how this works in practice